 Head to the pier for some well-earned grub at the famous Oban Seafood Hut.
 Only the freshest catches are on offer here – opt for the seafood platter to try a bit of everything.

-Take your chance to see Mull up-close by hopping on a CalMac ferry (the cost is covered by your pass).
+Take your chance to see Mull up-close by hopping on a CalMac ferry (not included in your pass).
 There’s loads to see here, so we recommend staying overnight and using one of your non-travel days to see the best of the island.
 Visit the iconic colourful houses of Tobermory, down a dram at the local distillery, and venture out to the Isle of Staffa to explore hidden caves and catch sight of puffins.

 Use your pass to jump on the Scottish Citylink coach at Oban and you’ll be in Fort William – a must for adventurers – within 90 minutes.
 Book your coach journey in advance by calling 0871 266 3333.